 At-risk and vulnerable groups are disproportionately affected by inadequate access to legal assistance.
 Activities outlined below will assist in improving access and services.

 Victoria Legal Aid and Community Legal Centres around Victoria are continuing to adapt and provide nuanced support for the communities they service.
 For example:

 - Victoria Legal Aid is working with culturally specific services to identify the training and resources needed so their legal services are culturally safe environments.

 - Victoria Legal Aid provides free access to interpreter services and information about their services in more than 20 languages.

 - St Kilda Legal Service and Fitzroy Legal Service provide a free community legal service to assist LGBTIQ+ Victorians with their legal needs.

-- Senior Rights Victoria, funded by the Department of Health and Human Services and Victorian Legal Aid provides a free, confidential helpline for advocacy and legal assistance.
+- Senior Rights Victoria, funded by the Department of Families, Fairness and Housing and Victorian Legal Aid provides a free, confidential helpline for advocacy and legal assistance.